linux-china/dotenvx-rs/README.md

 - .env file UUID: a unique identifier for the .env file, used to track changes and versions
 - sign: a signature for the .env file, used to verify the integrity of the file and make sure the file is not tampered
 - DOTENV_PUBLIC_KEY: the public key used to encrypt data and verify the signature
-- Environment variables: the encrypted environment variables, starts with `encrypted:` prefix
+- Environment variables: the encrypted environment variables, starts with `encrypted:` prefix.
+- [env.spec](https://github.com/dmno-dev/varlock/discussions/17): you can add comments and annotations for variables alike JSDOC.

 In metadata section, you can add any key-value pairs to describe the .env file, such as `name`, `group`, etc.